The evolution of the overtime rule in the NFL is as follows:

 There is only one 10-minute overtime period in the preseason and the regular season; the game will end in a tie if neither team is ahead.
 Postseason overtime will continue until a winner is decided.

 Extra plays are the number of plays after the first FG in overtime.
 It includes kickoffs and all scrimmage plays except for snap-killing fouls.
 Altered result compares what the conventional sudden-death result would have been to the actual result; a dash indicates that there was no change.
+To borrow baseball terminology, a SAVE is indicated when the score was re-tied in overtime and the first-scoring team won the game, which has happened twice.

 |Date||Final score||FG 1st poss||2nd & additional poss||Extra plays||Altered result|